rootstrap/tech-guides/python/cookiecutter-django.md

 - Then the value for `DATABASE_URL` would be: `DATABASE_URL=postgres://postgres:postgres@localhost:5432/cookiecutter_starter-db-dev`

 IMPORTANT SUGGESTION:
-- For critical or sensitive information/credentials please use an ENV var in `.env` file and add it also to `.env.example` for consistence.
+- For critical or sensitive information/credentials please use an ENV var in `.env` file and add it also to `.env.example` for consistency.
+Also set the definition of the env var in the config file without the `default` parameter.

 ### Important Note
 For the next commands, we will assume that you are in the root folder, and you have already entered to the sell with `$ pipenv shell`